josecamacho8/josecamacho8/README.md

-- 👋 Hi, I’m @josecamacho8
+Hi, I’m Jose Camacho, a Software Engineer with a Degree in ECE from UT Austin.

 - 👀 I’m interested in ...

 Game development, 3D printing, and Myoelectric Prosthesis.